Exercise program shows promise for marfan syndrome patients

 Summary

-This study tested a personalized exercise program for 28 children and young adults (under 25) with Marfan syndrome, a rare genetic condition affecting the heart, eyes, and bones.
-The goal was to see if tailored physical training could improve endurance, muscle strength, and quality of life.
-Participants followed a custom exercise plan, and researchers measured changes in fitness and well-being from start to finish.
+This study tested a personalized exercise program for 28 children and young adults with Marfan syndrome, a rare genetic condition affecting the heart, eyes, and bones.
+The program aimed to improve endurance, muscle strength, and quality of life.
+Researchers measured changes in fitness and fatigue before and after the program.

 Get updates